massimilianocasini/openhab3_casatenovo/README.md

 # openhab3_casatenovo
-This is my actual configuration on my Home Automation in Openhab3 The files with password should not be present.
+This is actual configuration on my Home Automation in Openhab3 The files with password should not be present.
 These are:
 ## pushover.cfg
 * defaultToken=xxxxxxxxxx